lispyclouds/bblgum/README.md

 There are several special opts, that are handled by the library:

-`:in` - An input stream than can be passed to gum `:as` - Coerce the output.
-Currently supports :bool, :ignored or defaults to a seq of strings `:gum-path` - Path to the gum binary.
+- `:in`: An input stream than can be passed to gum
+- `:as`: Coerce the output.
+Currently supports :bool, :ignored or defaults to a seq of strings
+- `:gum-path`: Path to the gum binary.
 Defaults to `gum`

 All other opts are passed to the CLI.
 Consult `gum CMD --help` to see available options.
-To pass flags like `--directory` use `:directory true`.
-Always use full names of the options.
+To pass flags like `--directory` use `:directory true`. **Always use full names of the options**.

 **Note**: In the event of a name collision with a special opt and a command opt, use the [low level API](https://github.com/lispyclouds/bblgum#low-level-api).